Capacities, Measurable Selection and Dynamic Programming Part II: Application in Stochastic Control Problems: Introduction and examples

-``The time evolution of some stochastic process is affected by ``action'' taken by the controller.
+The theory of stochastic control has been largely developed since 1970s, and plays an important role in engineering, physics, economics and finance, etc. In particular, with the development of financial mathematics since 1990s, it becomes an important subject and a powerful tool in many applications.
+A general optimal control/stopping problem can be described as follows: ``The time evolution of some stochastic process is affected by `action' taken by the controller.
 The action taken at every time depends on the information available to the controller.
-The control objective is to choose actions as well as a time horizon that maximize some quantity, for example the expectation of some functional of the controlled/stopped sample path'' (from Fleming \cite{Fleming_1986}).
+The control objective is to choose actions as well as a time horizon that maximize some quantity, for example the expectation of some functional of the controlled/stopped sample path ...''
+(Fleming (1986, \cite{Fleming_1986}).

-The dynamic programming principle (DPP) is an important tool to study the optimal controlled processes problems.
-It permits, for example, to derive a computation algorithm, to obtain a viscosity solution characterization of the value function, etc. The DPP consists in splitting a global time optimization problem into a series of local time optimization problems in a recursive manner, and it has a very intuitive meaning, that is, a globally optimal control is also locally optimal at every time.
-At the same time, it can be seen as an extension of the tower property of Markov process in the optimization context.
+In the stochastic control theory, the controlled diffusion processes problem seems to be the most popular and most studied subject, especially motivated by its applications in finance.
+In particular, due to different motivations and applications, different (strong, weak or relaxed) formulations have been introduced, as in the theory of stochastic differential equations (SDEs).
+In the control theory, much effort has been devoted to establish rigorously the dynamic programming principle (DPP).
+The DPP consists in splitting a global time optimization problem into a series of local time optimization problems in a recursive manner, and it has a very intuitive meaning, that is, a globally optimal control is also locally optimal at any time.
+This can also be seen as an extension of the tower property of Markov process in the optimization context.
+As applications, it allows one to characterize the optimal controlled/stopped process, to obtain a viscosity solution characterization of the value function, to derive the numerical algorithms, etc.